Trinity County Vehicle Impound Guide

 Where Is Your Car?

 The most crucial step is locating your vehicle.
-It's likely at an official impound lot, but it's important to confirm.
+It's likely at an official impound lot, and in Trinity County, several options are available.

 How to Find Your Vehicle